skayi/vue-virtual-selector/README.md

 </virtual-selector>
 ```

+The `list` and `option` props are required.

-using all props, events and slots
+Using all props, events and slots as follows.

 ```javascript
 <virtual-selector